Truth1984/tasklanguage/readme.md

 #### SUBTASK(...commands: any)

-execute subcommands, shared memory but not MARK
+execute subcommands, shared memory, lookupmap, signalmap, but not MARK

 #### WAIT(exitCondition: number | ((memory: {}, index: number) => any))